RobertoBellarosa95/two-talking-circuits/README.md

 # two-talking-circuits
 Two Esp32 communicate via ChatGPT-generated responses.
-(With optional oled display responses)
+(With optional oled display monitor)

 ## Purpose
 The purpose of this project is to leverage artificial intelligence in the context of the Internet of Things, making things easier by providing a ready-made template for specific needs.